A pessimist stays up to make sure the old year leaves.Happy New Year to All!

 We do have Fall here in the Valley of the Sun, you just have to have lived here long enough to know the signs.
 After spending all Summer cooped up in the air conditioned house we are now able to open all the windows and doors to let in a cool breeze.
 We can take a stroll in the garden in the middle or the afternoon and not feel like we are going to get heat stroke.
 This is the time of year the flowers that survived the desert heat show off their colors.

-That is a lot of family history.
 Last year an appraiser from Antique Road Show came through Flagstaff to the "Home Show".
 Mom took the blocks down to have them dated...1870 to 1880!

 This is such a fun "vampy" photo, it was just the image to use with glimmer mist.